Wahoo RIVAL Review, ELEMNT GPS TRIATHLON Watch – 2021 update

 Verdict: Wahoo Elemnt Rival is great for all levels of triathlete wanting a triathlon watch that's full triathlon features not gimmicks, its ease of use beats all-comers.

-Rival has a super-cool, high-quality, part-ceramic construction that makes the plastic Garmin 945 look cheap in comparison…plus everyone’s got a Garmin.
+Rival has a high-quality, part-ceramic construction that makes the plastic Garmin 945 look cheap in comparison…plus everyone’s got a Garmin.
 Be different but be different with a proper triathlon solution that works…like Rival.

 - Ease-of-use – Garmins are too complex